 By the end of the book, all the same problems and misunderstandings still persisted in the Louisiana community.
 But Rod was able to achieve recovery through learning to perceive the situation in a new light, to move out of a narrative in which he was a passive victim.
 As he quotes his therapist saying towards the end of the book, “You have power over the images you want to let into your mind.
 You control them; they don’t control you.”

 I’m sure we can all relate to Rod’s struggle.
 How often do we compound the problems in our life by the narratives we tell ourselves about those problems?
 Sometimes these narratives are downright false, but more often they are simply incomplete.
-Often when we think we are making an objective observation about a situation, we are actually reacting to the situation as viewed through the lens of a certain narrative.
-The narratives we tell ourselves have enormous power because of the web of reciprocities linking how we think with how we feel and behave.
-These reciprocities are shown on the CBT triangle below:
+Often when we think we are simply making an objective observation about a situation, we are actually reacting to the situation as viewed through the lens of a certain narrative.
+This is especially common in relationship conflict, where one or both members of a relationship may interpret problems through the lens of a distorted or oversimplified narrative about the other.
+Sometimes these narratives are defense mechanisms that keep us tethered to self-deception, self-justification, victimhood or enabling behaviors.

-Given the causal link between how we think and how we feel and behave, when problems in your emotional life start to appear insurmountable, it can be helpful to stop and take a thought-life inventory, asking yourself questions such as the following:
+The narratives we tell ourselves have enormous power because of the web of reciprocities linking how we think with how we feel, behave and relate to others.
+Thus, when problems in your emotional life or relationships start to appear insurmountable, it can be helpful to stop and take a thought-life inventory, asking questions such as the following:

 - How might my thought-life be feeding disordered emotions?